Closed Arrow Icon Topic

 Loch (Hole)

-In this year's three-dimensional design course, we are focussing on the design of where something is not.Behind every hole there is always a space.The hole frames it, it gives us insight and
+In this year's three-dimensional design course we focus on designing where something is not.
+Behind every hole there is always a space.
+The hole frames it, gives us insight and directs our perception towards it.
+The hole selects and thus concentrates impressions on that place.

-impressions on this place, sometimes serving as a stop-off point.Holes inconspicuously guide our perception and movement through space.This year we will produce holes, enter them and measure them, we will fill them and geometrise, abstract and translate them.And finally, we will take a collective look at what we define in all its variety and diversity as the place where something is not: the hole.
+This year we will make holes, enter them and measure them, we will fill them and geometrise, abstract and translate them, and finally we will take a collective look at what we define in all its variety and diversity as the place where something is not: the hole.

 Closed Arrow Icon Teaching